These inspiring women have made flexible lifestyles work for them

-If you read our latest piece about our Women’s Only Coworking Space Popup Event you’ll know how wonderful the event and response to it was.
-We hosted the event in Chiang Mai, Thailand in December and met so many inspiring women that we decided to share some of their stories.
-These women show it is possible to create lifestyles you truly love, and thrive in them.
+In 2017 we hosted our first women’s only coworking day event.
+If you read our post about our Women’s Only Coworking Space Popup Event you’ll know how wonderful the event and response to it was.
+We hosted it in Chiang Mai, Thailand and met so many inspiring women, we decided to share some of their stories.
+These women show it’s possible to create lifestyles you truly love, work from anywhere and thrive at it.
 Read their stories below!

-Lola Méndez is a full-time traveler and freelance writer sharing her adventures on Miss Filatelista as she adds to her collection of passport stamps.
+Lola Méndez is a full-time traveler and freelance writer sharing her adventures on Miss Filatelista.
 She travels to develop her own worldview and has explored 53 countries.
-Passionate about sustainable travel she seeks out ethical experiences that benefit local communities.
-Follow her journey on Instagram, Twitter, Pinterest, and Facebook.
+Passionate about sustainable travel, she seeks ethical experiences that benefit local communities.

 “I left my life and career in New York City in March of 2015 and have been traveling and working remotely ever since.
 I decided to take off after being told I was up for a very competitive promotion and raise.
 When I heard the news I did not feel ecstatic.
 Instead, I felt doomed.
 I loved my role as a fashion publicist but knew there must be something more meaningful out there waiting for me in the world.
 I’d been working with clients that benefited various global charities and wanted to shift my lifestyle and career towards one that was more sustainable and allowed me to use my skills towards developmental projects.

 I did exactly that when I worked pro bono as the communications officer for a women’s empowerment NGO in India for 3 months.
 I developed a relationship with Visit.org and worked on the social travel marketplace’s business development and communications efforts.
-Through Visit.org I began to work with charities and other do-good organizations around the world to help them create tourism activities to support their causes.
+Through them I began to work with charities and other do-good organizations around the world to help them create tourism activities to support their causes.
 I also began to work with nonprofits in the travel sector directly to help share their stories on my blog, Miss Filatelista, and other digital publications.
-In 2018 I’ll be focusing mostly on freelance writing gigs but am always open to projects that can benefit from my branding and marketing expertise.
-To keep up with my adventure be sure to follow me on Instagram @MissFilatelista.
+In 2018 I focused mostly on freelance writing gigs but am always open to projects that can benefit from my branding and marketing expertise.

 Without traveling I wouldn’t be able to learn firsthand the unique stories that I get to share as a freelance travel writer.
-I am inspired daily cultural phenomenon, local cuisines exotic flavors, traditional handicrafts, and the incredible people I am fortunate enough to encounter around the globe.
+I am inspired daily by cultural phenomenons, local cuisines exotic flavors, traditional handicrafts, and the incredible people I’m fortunate enough to encounter around the globe.
 These experiences have allowed me to continue to support my travels by being paid to write about travel-related topics.
 But I am a traveler first and would never travel simply to sell a story.
 If I lost access to the internet tomorrow I’d simply find another way to fund my explorations.”

-Right now I’m teaching ESL online and building my own e-commerce business, and this spring I am launching a weekly interview-style podcast showcasing young people who are living life on their own terms and how others can do so too.
+Currently I’m teaching ESL online and building my e-commerce business.
+I’ve also launched a weekly, interview-style podcast showcasing young people who are living life on their own terms, to show others how they can do so too.
 I’m also a blog contributor for @bossbabe.inc, which I love.
-I’ve spent the past 3 months in Thailand, am currently spending a week in the Philippines, and am moving to Bali this spring!
-My goal is to show people my age that anything is possible.”
+This winter I spent 3 months in Thailand, a week in the Philippines, and then moved to Bali for spring!
+My goal is to show people my age, anything is possible.”

 “As I child, I always had the dream of traveling forever, being free and unbound to a specific place.
 I love to discover new places, not knowing what is literally ‘on the other side of the mountain’.
-As a writer and illustrator, all I need is a pen and paper, a computer, and a bit of WiFi.
+As a writer and illustrator, all I need is a pen and paper, a computer and WiFi.
 Just like that I realized, I could make my childhood dream come true.
 So I booked a one way ticket to the other side of the world.

 But remember: the most important of all is to book that ticket.
-Otherwise your ‘yeah, ever’ will become a ‘nope, never’.
+Otherwise your ‘yea, ever’ will become a ‘nope, never’.
 Don’t be afraid, that is fantasizing in the wrong direction.”